30 From 99: My Favorite Films From 1999

 First of all, I couldn't care less how over-hyped this movie was.
 Anyone's whose opinion of this movie was as an adverse effect from this, it's their fault for giving it any attention in the first place.
 No hype, no matter how well-founded, should ever be believed.

 Secondly, as kid, sure, but as an adult, I really can't get scared from movies anymore.
 Especially, if there's a monster or a Jason/Freddy/Michael Myers involved.
-The minute I see any of these guys on the screen wearing some kind of fright-enhancing mask or wielding a sharp object with a screaming Abercrombie & Fitch-looking teenager's name all over it, I am instantly reminded that I'm watching a movie, & thereby negating any chance of suspending my belief enough to being frightened anymore.
-However, Blair Witch tried to bring the horror of cinema as close to the real world as any fright flick could since Night Of The Living Dead (IMO, that is), thus making it seem like this situation could actually happen in this frame of reality.
+The minute I see any of these guys on the screen wearing some kind of fright-enhancing mask or wielding a sharp object with a screaming Abercrombie & Fitch-looking teenager's name all over it, I am instantly reminded that I'm watching a movie, and thereby negating any chance of suspending my belief enough to being frightened anymore.
+However, Blair Witch tried to bring the horror of cinema as close to the real world as any fright flick could since Night of the Living Dead (IMO, that is), thus making it seem like this situation could actually happen in this frame of reality.
 Plus, a major part of the fear-factor for this story's premise is that the lead characters, or even the viewers themselves, never actually get to see the witch in question.
 And as it has been stated many times over centuries, "The unknown is one the greatest fears to the human mindset".

-So while it still didn't scare me, TBWP probably came as close as it possibly can come to at this point in my life.
+So, while it still didn't scare me, TBWP probably came as close as it possibly can come to at this point in my life.
 As far as I can remember, I've never had any real inclination to go out on a camping trip of any sort.

 But now, because of this film, sleeping under a tent overnight in the middle of the woods, is a situation that I can definitely say that I will never expect to try & initiate.